apache/flink/docs/dev/table/index.md

 -----------------

 * [Concepts & Common API]({{ site.baseurl }}/dev/table/common.html): Shared concepts and APIs of the Table API and SQL.
-* [Streaming Table API & SQL]({{ site.baseurl }}/dev/table/streaming.html): Streaming-specific documentation for the Table API or SQL such as configuration of time attributes and handling of updating results.
+* [Streaming Concepts]({{ site.baseurl }}/dev/table/streaming): Streaming-specific documentation for the Table API or SQL such as configuration of time attributes and handling of updating results.
 * [Table API]({{ site.baseurl }}/dev/table/tableApi.html): Supported operations and API for the Table API.
 * [SQL]({{ site.baseurl }}/dev/table/sql.html): Supported operations and syntax for SQL
 * [Table Sources & Sinks]({{ site.baseurl }}/dev/table/sourceSinks.html): Reading tables from and emitting tables to external storage systems.